Federal Tax Credit and Incentives:

 Federal Residential Renewable Energy Tax Credit

 The Residential Renewable Energy Tax Credit is a Federal personal tax credit.
-The tax credit amount is 30 percent and went into effect on January 1, 2006.
-This tax credit was scheduled to sunset on Dec.
-31, 2016.
+The tax credit amount is 30 percent up to January 1, 2020.
 The renewable technologies eligible are Photovoltaics, Solar Water Heating, other Solar Electric Technologies, Wind, Fuel Cells, Geothermal and Heat Pumps.